×

 If you are thinking about moving to Hermanus, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Hermanus can vary greatly depending on the location and size of the property.
 As of recent data, a standard three-bedroom house in the central areas of Hermanus can cost around 2.5 million South African Rand.
 However, luxury properties with ocean views can cost upwards of 10 million South African Rand.
 On the lower end, smaller apartments or townhouses may be available for around 1 million South African Rand.
-Please note that these prices are subject to change and can fluctuate based on the real estate market," explained one expat living in Hermanus, South Africa.
+Please note that these prices are subject to change and can fluctuate based on the real estate market," remarked one expat who made the move to Hermanus.

 Should I buy or rent a home in Hermanus?